pha123661/Bulltin-Board-System-Socket/README.md

 # Bulltein Board System

-A socket-based BBS system written in Python and SQL
+A socket-based BBS system written in Python and SQL.

+hw1 ~ hw3 implements the same system, but with added functionality in newer versions.

-Course: NCTU 2020 Fall - Introduction to Network programming by Shyan-Ming Yuan
+Course: Introduction to Network programming by Shyan-Ming Yuan (NCTU 2020 Fall)

 ## Features
 * Account-related